-The Cambodian countryside as you drive to Takeo on National Highway 2 offers not only the scenic views with its pagodas, rice paddies and tiny villages but also pre-Angkorian and Angkorian ruins that allow you to understand better and appreciate the power of the Khmer at certain times of history.
+The Cambodian countryside as you drive to Takeo on National Highway 2 offers not only scenic views of pagodas, rice paddies and interesting tiny villages but also pre-Angkorian and Angkorian ruins that allow you to understand better and appreciate the power of the Khmer at certain times of history.

 Of course, if adventure is what you seek, take the buses and experience the regular travel experience of ordinary Khmer.
-Most of the places are on the bus routes and once you arrive there, there are always motodups (a ride at the back of the motorbike driver) or tuktuks (three wheelers) that will take you to the site from the bus stops.
+Most of the places are on the bus routes and once you arrive in the bus stops, there are always motodups (a ride at the back of the motorbike driver) or tuktuks (three wheelers) that will take you to the site.

 In Phnom Penh, you can take the bus from the Central Station just southwest from the Central Market.
 Make sure you ask about the station and schedule from Takeo back to Phnom Penh.
 You can also take a taxi or shared van from Takeo back to Phnom Penh.

-If you only have a few days in Cambodia, I suggest you get a car and a driver and do most of these places in a day.
+If you only have a few days in Cambodia, I suggest you get a car and a driver and do most of these Takeo attractions in a day.

 1. Ta Prohm and Yeay Peau